Tyler-Librandi/About-me/README.md

 - 👀 I’m excited to learn new web technologies and expand my portfolio.
 - 🌱 Currently, I'm practicing my HTML, CSS, and JS skills.
 - ✨ Moving forward, I plan on learning how to develop websites using React.
-- 💞️ I’m looking to collaborate with others on projects that aim to explore new ways of thinking and create something unique.
+- 💞️ I hope to collaborate with others on projects that aim to explore new ways of thinking and create something unique.
 - 📫 You can reach me through the contact section of my website, hosted at TylerLibrandi.com, or email me directly at TylerLibrandi@gmail.com!